 - Environmental-friendliness and operating security because no leaks or ‘freezing’ is possible in contrast to systems that use auxiliary media.
 Also, they are not sensitive to greatly fluctuating ambient temperatures, i.e. no additional costs for heating or cooling as is the case for systems that use auxiliary media.

-- Thanks to their high efficiency, RACO electrical actuators require very little energy when in use.
+- Thanks to their high efficiency, RACO electric actuators require very little energy when in use.
 The motor is also switched off when at a standstill.
-In contrast, a pump needs to be operated permanently for hydraulic and pneumatic systems to maintain the required working pressure even when the cylinder is at a standstill.
+In contrast, a pump needs to be operated permanently for hydraulic and pneumatic systems to maintain the required working pressure even when the actuators is at a standstill.

 The described benefits also means significant costs savings, both for the manufacturer and also the user of the crane systems (Lifecycle Cost).